Agilulfo/notes/notes/multi_luks.md

 # Ubuntu dual boot with encrypted partitions

+The following guide is a work in progress.
+It probably does contain mistakes and if you decide to fo follow it be aware that you are doing it at your own risk.

 Encrypting partitions in this way is not a standard flow offered by linux distributions.
 I've decided to write some notes so that next time I'll not have to restart from scratch.